openaq/ambassadors.openaq.org/src/content/engagements/join.md

 title: "Join the Community"
 buttonText: "Join"
 buttonLink: ""
+highlightedText: "Join our Developer Slack Channel "
 image: "@assets/images/svgs/join.svg"
 ---

-Join our Developer Slack Channel for technical details and to learn how to access and analyze the global OpenAQ dataset.
+for technical details and to learn how to access and analyze the global OpenAQ dataset.